 A similar concept is that of Couchsurfing, which works in the same way, only in that instead of sharing a lift, a host will give you accommodation for the night.

 Another great but very tricky way to travel for free is to get sponsorship or payment as a travel writer or blogger.

 This can be done by writing to various magazines or companies and pitching your idea and why you are qualified to do the job.

 No matter how you travel, there are some absolute essentials that every adventure must begin with.

 There are the obvious ones, like your passport or your pants and socks, but here are a couple of hidden essentials you may not always remember.

 1. EHIC – the European Health Insurance Card covers you for medical injury anywhere in Europe, so it's a vital thing to carry on you at all times, just in case one of your daily adventures goes all wrong.
 Your EHIC card, (also known as an EU health card or formerly an E111 card) may need renewal before you leave, so make sure you visit an EHIC renewal site.

-2. Cash Passport – instead of taking all your money in cash, or risking huge charges on your debit card while using it abroad, get a cash passport.
-They’re usually free, and the charge to withdraw money abroad or use in stores is minimal.
+2. Cash Passport – instead of taking all your money in cash or risking huge charges on your debit card while using it abroad, get a cash passport.
+They're usually free, and the charge to withdraw money abroad or use it in stores is minimal.